hds-lab/d3tutorial/public/tutorials/barchart.md

 whether it is drawing on the top, bottom, left, or right of your chart, and it does the rest.

+<a class="btn btn-default jsbin-button" href="http://jsbin.com/rogab/66/edit?js,output">Open in JS Bin</a>

-The code below initializes an axis renderer:
+The code below initializes an axis "renderer":

 ```javascript
 var xAxis = d3.svg.axis()